French counter-terrorism bill will impinge on freedoms - HRW

-PARIS Counter-terrorism legislation proposed by the French government will "normalize abusive practices", undermine personal freedoms and may fuel prejudice against the Muslim minority, Human Rights Watch (HRW) said on Tuesday.
+PARIS (Reuters) - Counter-terrorism legislation proposed by the French government will "normalize abusive practices", undermine personal freedoms and may fuel prejudice against the Muslim minority, Human Rights Watch (HRW) said on Tuesday.

 A bill presented last week would enshrine curbs on fundamental rights in law if approved by parliament, the rights group said.